Potato22/retroux/README.md

 I am fairly satisfied with it, but I have a longing urge to somehow make it interactive.

-This is my attempt to make that a reality, I'll be trying to replicate all of it in pure html elements instead of canvas.
+This is my attempt to make that a reality, I'll be trying to replicate all of it in pure html elements instead of `<canvas>`.